 - Check stored breast milk for spoilage before feeding it to the baby.
 You may do so by checking the taste, color, and consistency of the breast milk.

 - Don’t freeze the refrigerated milk to extend its storage time.
 You should keep the milk in the refrigerator immediately after pumping.
-The milk can stay in the refrigerator at 40°F (4°C) for four to six days.
+The milk can stay at 40°F (4°C) with proper refrigeration for four to six days.
 However, do not move the bottle to the freezer after six days to extend its storage life.
-When frozen immediately after pumping, the milk should preferably be consumed within two weeks (2).
+When frozen immediately after pumping, the milk should preferably be consumed within six months if the freezer is separate from the refrigerator and two weeks if the freezer is inside the refrigerator (2).
+Always place freezer milk at the back of the freezer and never on the door.

 - Never store breast milk in the door of the refrigerator.
 Place the milk container at the back of the refrigerator where the temperature is coldest and stable since it is unaffected by the door’s opening and closing.